There is a rule that says

 Particles that must have symmetric states are called bosons ....
 Particles whose states must be antisymmetric are called fermions.

 This is not really the best way to state the rule.
 This version cannot be taken toooo literally, for reasons Baym discusses on page 393.
-But for present purposes, this version causes no difficulties.
+Even so, this version is good enough for present purposes.

 Consider an atom such as hydrogen.
 We can describe it in terms of the atomic orbitals (s, p, d, f, etc.), which are well-known functions that you can look up in your chemistry books.
 Actually, though, what I’m really interested in is a dye molecule, which (as an initial approximation) can be modeled as a particles-in-a-box problem, in one dimension ... which makes things even simpler.
 In one dimension, the orbitals of interest for the dye molecule (in the independent-electron approximation) are: